-It is anticipated that the draft policy will be reviewed by the public and submitted to the WRM Board of Directors by June 2023, and if approved will be implemented soon thereafter.
-Funding for such a program may be sourced from the WRMWSD general fund or from a dedicated fund supported by a fee on owners of commercial (i.e., agricultural or industrial) supply wells.
+Funding for the Impacted Well Mitigation Program may be sourced from each District's general fund, from a dedicated fund supported by a fee on owners of commercial (i.e., agricultural or industrial) supply wells, from a GSA-imposed fee on groundwater extractions, or from some combination thereof.
 The program will be developed in coordination with and in consideration of the interests of local stakeholders within the SOKR GSP area.